+Constitution of 12 December 1993.

-28. A third scenario concerns constitutions which make it clear that treaties have a legal status above domestic law or, rather, that in case of a conflict with domestic law, international treaties should prevail, but not necessarily over the domestic constitution.
-Thus, for instance, the Constitution of the Russian Federation stipulates that "if an international treaty of the Russian Federation stipulates other rules than those stipulated by the law, the rules of the international treaty shall apply" (Article 15 par.
-4).
-A similar provision can be found in the constitutions of Albania (Article 122), Armenia (Article 6), Azerbaijan (Article 151 states that international treaties do not take precedence over conflicting constitutional provisions and acts accepted by way of referendum), Bulgaria (Article 5), Costa Rica (Article 7), Croatia (Article 134), the Czech Republic (Article 10), ), the Czech Republic (Article 10), El Salvador (Article 144), Estonia (Article 123, although Estonia may not conclude international treaties which are in conflict with its Constitution), France (Article 55), Georgia (Article 6, as long as the international treaties do not contradict the Constitution),
+(Article 6), Azerbaijan (Article 151 states that international treaties do not take precedence over conflicting constitutional provisions and acts accepted by way of referendum), Bulgaria (Article 5), Costa Rica (Article 7), Croatia (Article 134), the Czech Republic (Article 10), El Salvador (Article 144), Estonia (Article 123, although Estonia may not conclude international treaties which are in conflict with its Constitution), France (Article 55), Georgia (Article 6, as long as the international treaties do not contradict the Constitution), Germany (Article 25), Greece (Article 28), Honduras (Article 16), the Netherlands (Article 94), Poland (Article 91), and "the Former Yugoslav Republic of Macedonia" (Article 118).
+In all these instances, it is not entirely clear whether domestic courts will indeed grant priority to international law even over the domestic constitution.